 In medical terminology, anastomosis is when surgeons connect two tube-like structures inside the body.

 People may need anastomosis to join blood vessels or sections of the bowel.

-Here we look at the types of anastomosis and their uses.
-We also outline what to expect during and after anastomosis.
+This article looks at the types of anastomosis and their uses.
+It also outlines what to expect during and after anastomosis.

 The term “anastomosis” refers to a connection between two tubes or passages that would usually branch away from each other.

 Anastomosis occurs naturally in the body, where veins and arteries connect to transport blood around the body.